Alternative Names: Thor's Bay

 Air & Nitrox fills: Puffin divers

 Dive Report: Artist 9/1/11 I have dived Camas Torsa a couple of times before and to be honest did not think much of the site.
-I realise now however, that this was because I had missed the whole point of this dive that is a boulder wall that bottoms out to around 45m.
+I realise now, however, that this was because I had missed the whole point of this dive that is a boulder wall that bottoms out to around 45m.
 For my sins, last year as a Sports Diver I must have navigated along the top of the wall, missing it and leading my buddy over a low-lying reef that lies beyond it at 25m.
 This time however with a little more confidence and armed with a borrowed compass, we headed SW from the shore past some large concrete mooring blocks down to around 12m, then turned WNW.
 Here is where you have to have faith as this takes you deeper down to around 23m over a sloping coarse sandy bed which is quite dessert-like; however if you carry on, it leads you to the wall which provides a home to all the usual larger critters that you would expect of such a structure.
-Being more concerned on this dive with twin 12’s, my compass and my buddies ?
+Being more concerned about this dive with twin 12’s, my compass and my buddies?
 I did not take my camera in with me to get lost in critter-world or atmospheric bliss, so maybe others can fill in here some detail as to marine life.
 To return, we ascended slowly over the top of the wall and headed NE which takes you back over a rocky coarse sand bed to the mooring blocks and entry point.
-We did however see a wee dogfish which I did stop to say hello to.
+We did, however, see a wee dogfish which I did stop to say hello to.